 The first Peace silver dollar coins minted in 1921 had a high relief but were too difficult to strike properly.
 The recesses of the dies were so deep that the metal could not flow into these deep recesses completely and caused a lack of detail on the coins.
 The mint did not begin striking these coins until December 26, 1921.
 This late start gave an extremely limited time for the United States Mint to produce these new dollars.
 Slightly more than one million coins were struck, and the public snapped them up rapidly.
 Although this coin can be considered scarce, a beginning collector can acquire a circulated example at a modest cost.

 Optimal Investment Grade: MS-65

 1878-CC Morgan Silver Dollar

-In 1878 the United States Congress passed the Bland-Allison Act that required the U.S. government to purchase large quantities of silver and turn it into silver dollars.
+In 1878, the United States Congress passed the Bland-Allison Act that required the U.S. government to purchase large quantities of silver and turn it into silver dollars.
 Engraver George T. Morgan initially created this design to be used on a half dollar.
-It was eventually modified and adopted for the silver dollar beginning in 1878.
-The United States Mint was totally consumed with producing silver dollars to fulfill the requirements of the Bland-Allison act.
+It was eventually modified and adapted for the silver dollar beginning in 1878.
+The United States Mint was consumed entirely by producing silver dollars to fulfill the requirements of the Bland-Allison Act.

-Although the 1877-CC Morgan silver... dollar is not a key date nor scarce with approximately two million pieces minted in the Carson City, Nevada branch mint facility, owning one of the early coins produced at the Carson City mint will add character to any coin collection.
+Although the 1878-CC Morgan silver dollar is not a key date nor scarce with approximately two million pieces minted in the Carson City, the Nevada branch mint facility, owning one of the early coins produced at the Carson City mint added character to any coin collection.
 Circulated pieces are moderately priced within the budget a beginning collector.
 Uncirculated pieces are also within the budget of an intermediate collector.

 04 of 10